framely/community/docs/guide/pingpong.md

 ## Build Chatbot

-The service that a PingPong chatbot can provide is just a simple question-and-answer dialogue.
+The service that a pingpong chatbot can provide is just a simple question-and-answer dialogue.
 Such frame is typically communicated in one sentence and conversations are done in a single turn.
-As the service provided by PingPong does not need to collect informations from a user, like booking a flight ticket requires departure time, departure place, destination, etc, chatbot at this level is just a set of [intents](/guide/concepts.md#intents) and its dependency.
+As the service provided by pingpong does not need to collect informations from a user, like booking a flight ticket requires departure time, departure place, destination, etc, chatbot at this level is just a set of [intents](/guide/concepts.md#intents) and its dependency.

 Therefore, we will skip the [describe service at schema level](getting-started.md#1-describe-services-at-schema-level) phase and start with interaction declaration.
-This section walks you through the steps to build the PingPong chatbot.
+This section walks you through the steps to build the pingpong chatbot.

 ### Declare Interaction

-What is the interaction provided by this PingPong chabot?
+What is the interaction provided by this pingpong chabot?
 The answer is to give a response *"pong"* to the user's message *"ping"*.
-So all you have to do in the declare interaction phase is to add a response to one intent at STRUCT *(short for structure)* level which represents the interaction layer.
+So all you have to do in the declare interaction phase is to add a response to one intent at **STRUCT** *(short for structure)* level which represents the **interaction layer**.
+For more information about each of the layers, see [Separation of Concerns](README.md#separation-of-concerns) and [4 Layers of Chatbot](glossary.md#chatbot).

 For each chatbot, you can create many intents.
 But in this case, you only need one.